withastro/docs/src/pages/en/guides/cms/contentful.md

 1. Text field
     - **Name:** title
     - **API identifier:** `title`
+    (leave the other parameters as their defaults)
 2. Date and time field
     - **Name:** date
     - **API identifier:** `date`
 3. Text field
     - **Name:** slug
     - **API identifier:** `slug`
+    (leave the other parameters as their defaults)
 4. Text field
     - **Name:** description
     - **API identifier:** `description`